 It’s most recent eruption was in 1993.
 The island is covered with low order vegetation—sage, some grass and a dense growth of cactus that grows around the lava outcrops and lines.
 In September 1997 the island was struck by Hurricane Linda, one of the strongest hurricanes ever recorded.

-Solmar V usually visits dive sites here including Aquarium and Cabo Pearce.
+Solmar V usually visits dive sites here which include the Aquarium, Punta Tosca and Cabo Pearce.

 Roca Partida is a small pinnacle located west of Socorro and San Benedicto, about 250 miles south of Cabo San Lucas.
 It is only 115 feet high and 300 feet from end to end.
 Its the smallest island in the Revillagigedo Archipelago.